 19-2-801.
 Designation of beneficiary.
 (1) In the absence of any statutory beneficiaries, designated beneficiaries are the natural persons, charitable organizations, estate of the payment recipient, or trusts for the benefit of natural living persons that the member or payment recipient designates on the membership form provided by the board.

-(2) Unless otherwise provided by this title or by a valid temporary restraining order issued pursuant to 40-4-121, a member or payment recipient may revoke the designation and name different designated beneficiaries by filing with the board a new membership form provided by the board.
+(2) Unless otherwise provided by this title or by a valid temporary restraining order issued pursuant to 40-4-121, an order issued pursuant to 40-4-126, or an order issued pursuant to Title 40, chapter 15, a member or payment recipient may revoke the designation and name different designated beneficiaries by filing with the board a new membership form provided by the board.

 (3) If a person returns to covered employment in the same retirement system pursuant to 19-2-603, the person shall complete a new membership form and file it as provided in subsection (2).
 However, until the new membership form is filed, the board shall reference the membership form executed by the person prior to initial termination of membership for the same purposes as prior to termination.
 Beneficiaries designated on that membership form continue to be beneficiaries until the new membership form is filed.